 Bangkok Cinemas are some of the most modern in the world.
 Most cinemas in Bangkok are in large shopping malls or as mini Cineplex malls which also contain bowling alleys, karaoke, and a choice of small shops and chain restaurants.
 Several luxury cinemas in Bangkok include day beds, blankets & pillows, free snacks, and even bar service.
 The two established chains, Major and SFX both show first-run Hollywood movies often long before they arrive in Europe.
-There is a vintage cinema in Bangkok, the 70’s art deco Scala which shows first-run Hollywood movies.
+There was a vintage cinema in Bangkok, the 70’s art deco Scala which showed first-run Hollywood movies.
+However, it recently closed and the fate of the building is currently unknown.
 A couple of Independent cinemas show exclusive International and art-house films.
-There are also several IMAX theatres showing mostly new release Hollywood blockbusters on the Imax screen.
+There are also several IMAX theatres showing mostly “new release” Hollywood blockbusters on the Imax screen.

 Ticket prices are cheap by western standards.
 Expect to pay 50-60% less than you would do in Europe or Australia.
 Normal prices are 200 baht up to 260 baht.
 Most cinemas have a first-class theatre where prices start at around 300 baht and sometimes a luxury theatre where prices can be over 1000 baht.